Strichartz and local smoothing estimates for the fractional Schr\"odinger equations over fractal time: introduction

 Let be a maximally $2^{-\gamma j }$-separated subset of $E$.
 That is to say, $|\tau - \tau'|\geq2^{-\gamma j }$ if $\tau, \tau'$ are distinct elements of $\mathcal E_{j}$, and for $\tau'\in E\setminus \mathcal E_j$ there is an element $\tau\in \mathcal E_j$ such that $|\tau-\tau'|<2^{-\gamma j }$.
 The estimate \eqref{f-stri} is equivalent to its discrete counterpart \Be \| U_{\tau}^\gamma P_j f\|_{\ell_{\tau}^q( \mathcal E_j ;L^r_x)} \leq C 2^{(s+ \frac\gamma q)j} [E]_\alpha^\frac1q \|f\|_{L^2_x},\Ee where $ \| a_\tau \|_{\ell_{\tau}^q}= (\sum_{\tau\in \mathcal E_j} |a_\tau|^q)^\frac1q$.
-This can be justified easily using a locally constant property (Lemma \ref{equiv}) and will be exploited later to prove Theorem \ref{thm_main}.
+This can be justified easily using a locally constant property (Lemma~\ref{lem_250901}) and will be exploited later to prove Theorem \ref{thm_main}.

-When $\gamma = 1$, $U_t^\gamma$ is the wave operator, and $E$ is a bounded set, the estimates of a discrete form related to \eqref{discrete0} have already appeared in the earlier works.
+When $\gamma = 1$ (i.e., $U_t^\gamma$ is the wave operator) and $E$ is a bounded set, the estimates of a discrete form related to \eqref{discrete0} have already appeared in earlier works.
 Those estimates were introduced to prove $L^p$–$L^q$ boundedness of the spherical maximal function for $d \ge 3$ \cite{AHRS}, and of the circular maximal function \cite{RS} over fractal dilation sets, except for certain endpoint cases.
 Recently, variants of such estimates were studied by Wheeler \cite{Wh}, Beltran--Roos--Ruter--Seeger \cite{BRRS}, and Lee–Roncal–Zhang–Zhao \cite{LRZZ}, in connection with $L^p$ and $L^p$–$L^q$ local smoothing estimates for the wave operator over fractal time sets.
 Following the argument in this paper, one can also obtain the corresponding result for the wave operator; see Remark~\ref{wave-homo} below.